iAvoe/-Object-Oriented-Analysis-Design-Review-2/README.md

 A key reason that modeling is important in system development is the complexity of describing information systems.​
 - True

-Diagrams and schematic representations of some aspect of a system are examples of a ______ model.​ graphical

 A representation of some aspect of the system being built is a _______.​
 - Model

+Diagrams and schematic representations of some aspect of a system are examples of a ______.​
+- Graphical model

 A series of formulas that describe technical aspects of a system is a(n).:
 - Mathematical model